 Data released by the Korea Consumer Agency on February 2022 showed that an average consumer who often eats delivered food generates about 11 kilograms (24 pounds) of plastic waste every year.
 Only about 45 percent of disposable plastic containers were recyclable.
-Food delivery services have gained popularity amid a coronavirus pandemic.
+Food delivery services have gained popularity amid the COVID-19 pandemic.

 Through a four-month pilot project involving some 100 popular restaurants in Gangnam in October 2021, Soeul found that the rate of consumers choosing reusable dishes over disposable containers has increased by 30 percent every week.
 Seoul teamed up with popular delivery service operators including Baedal Minjok, Yogiyo, and Coupang Eats.